KSUN (Bisbee, Arizona): KSUN

-The Copper Electric Company received the construction permit for a new radio station in Bisbee at 1200 kHz on June 30, 1933.
-That October, after changing its call letters from the original assignment of KIGY, KSUN hit the air.
+The Copper Electric Company received the construction permit for a new radio station in Bisbee, Arizona, at 1200 kHz on June 30, 1933.
+That October, after changing its call sign from the original assignment of KIGY, KSUN hit the air.
 It was the first radio station in Bisbee and Cochise County, and by 1935, one of just eight in the whole state.
 The station went to unlimited time in 1935, and a power increase to 250 watts followed the next year.
 In 1941, NARBA moved KSUN and other stations at 1200 to the new dial position of 1230 kHz.

 In 1936, an application was filed to transfer control of the Copper Electric Company from James S. Maffeo and Lawrence R. Jackson to Carleton W. Morris, who would go on to be a pioneer in Arizona broadcasting.
 It was not granted immediately, but in 1941, another application was.
 It would be the first of several radio stations for Morris.
 By this time, KSUN was a CBS Radio affiliate, linked to the Arizona Network, whose key station was KOY in Phoenix.
 It was just one of three pre-war stations in the network, which also featured KTUC in Tucson.